Skip to Content

 • Selling-plan-required products — subscription terms need a full PDP

-For B2B specifically, products with min > 1 quantity rules still allow quick-add, but the modal opens with the qty pre-set to the minimum.
+For B2B specifically, products with min > 1 quantity rules still allow quick-add.
+The minimum is applied non-interactively: when the buyer clicks Add, the picker adds Math.max(1, variant.quantity_rule.min) units.
+There’s no editable quantity to mis-set.

 B2B and Markets